alshedivat/al-folio/_projects/2022_oslo_where.md

     </div>
 </div>
 <div class="caption">
-    The noise is mainly produced by trafic roads and railways.
+    The noise is mainly produced by traffic on roads and railways.
 </div>

 ### What it suggests